QCD equation of state matched to lattice data and exhibiting a critical point singularity: Introduction

 At chemical potential $\mu_B=0$, the EoS of QCD is known with high precision, in the case of 2+1 \cite{Borsanyi:2010cj,Borsanyi:2013bia,Bazavov:2014pvz} and 2+1+1 \cite{Borsanyi:2016ksw} quark flavors.
 Extensions to finite chemical potential are usually performed through a Taylor series in powers of $\mu_B/T$ \cite{Allton:2002zi,Allton:2005gk,Gavai:2008zr,Basak:2009uv,Kaczmarek:2011zz} or an analytic continuation from imaginary $\mu_B$ \cite{deForcrand:2002hgr,DElia:2002tig,Wu:2006su,DElia:2007bkz,Conradi:2007be,deForcrand:2008vr,DElia:2009pdy,Moscicki:2009id}.
 The Taylor expansion of the pressure in $\mu_B/T$ around $\mu_B=0$ can be written as: where the coefficients of the expansion are the susceptibilities of the baryon number:

 After the early results for $c_2,~c_4$ and $c_6$ \cite{Allton:2005gk}, the first continuum extrapolated results for $c_2$ were published in Ref. \cite{Borsanyi:2012cr}; in Ref. \cite{Hegde:2014sta} $c_4$ was shown, but only at finite lattice spacing.
 The continuum limit for $c_6$ was published for the first time in \cite{Gunther:2016vcp}, and later in \cite{Bazavov:2017dus}.
 In \cite{DElia:2016jqh}, a first determination of $c_8$, at two values of the temperature and $N_t=8$ was presented.
+More recently, an estimate for $c_8$ as a function of the temperature for $N_t=12$ was presented in \cite{Borsanyi:2018grb}.
 The advantage of the Taylor expansion method is that all the quantities are calculated at vanishing baryon chemical potential, where lattice QCD simulations do not suffer from the fermion sign problem.
 Moreover, the knowledge of the expansion coefficients can in principle provide information on the location of the critical point, under the assumption that such point is the closest singularity to $\mu_B=0$ in the complex-$\mu_B$ plane.
 Unfortunately, the fact that only a few coefficients are known makes this task extremely hard, leading to just an \textit{indication} that the region corresponding to $\mu_B \lesssim 2 \, T$ in the phase diagram cannot contain the critical point \cite{Bazavov:2017dus}.
 In addition to this, the knowledge of the equation of state of QCD \textit{beyond} the critical point (i.e. for $\mu_B > \mu_{BC}$) could not come from a Taylor expansion, as a singularity cannot be reproduced in this method.